PSP Swiss Property AG (XSWX:PSPN) Q2 2024 Earnings Call Transcri

 Q: Could you perhaps talk a bit more about the disposals that you made in Q2?
 Considering a 16% premium to book value, were the book values perhaps too conservative?

-Q: On valuations in general, do you consider that valuations are bottoming?
+Q: On valuations in general, would you consider that valuations are bottoming?

-Q: Can you provide more details on the Geneva acquisition of the Edmond de Rothschild headquarters and your plans to turn it into a hotel?
+Q: Can you say more about the Geneva acquisition of the Edmond de Rothschild headquarters and your plans to turn it into a hotel?

-A: We are considering the best commercial use for the area, which could be a boutique hotel.
-We have an LOE with a potential hotel operator and are still evaluating options.
-More details will be provided with the full-year results.
-(Giacomo Balzarini, CEO & CFO)
+A: (Giacomo Balzarini, CEO & CFO) We are in early stages of planning.
+We have an LOE with a potential hotel operator and are considering both hotel and office use.
+The building is well-suited for hotel utilization, which would complement our office spaces in the area.

-Q: Would you consider divesting assets in Basel given the challenging market conditions?
+Q: Would you think about divesting assets in Basel given the challenging market?

 Q: Could you provide an update on the tenants Google and Globus?

-Q: On the Quartier des Banques acquisition in Geneva, what was the motivation of the seller?
+Q: On the acquisition in Quartier des Banques in Geneva, was the seller motivated, and how did you negotiate the yield?

-A: The seller is concentrating their activities in the Quartier des Banques.
-The yield after repositioning could range from 3.7% to 4%.
-The seller's motivation is not entirely clear, but it was an opportunity we could afford.
-(Giacomo Balzarini, CEO & CFO)
+A: (Giacomo Balzarini, CEO & CFO) The seller is concentrating their activities in the Quartier des Banques.
+We bought it at a 4% yield, which would come down to 3.7% if repositioned as a hotel.
+The seller's motivation is difficult to speak for, but the valuer confirmed the valuation.

-Q: How do you view the current point of the cycle regarding acquisitions or developments?

 Q: Could you remind us of your energy intensity ambition and the expected CapEx needed to reach this?